How is it used?

 What does the test result mean?

 Fibrinogen levels are a reflection of clotting ability and activity in the body.
 Reduced concentrations of fibrinogen may impair the body's ability to form a stable blood clot.
-Chronically low levels may be related to decreased production due to an inherited condition such as afibrinogenaemia (no production), or to an acquired condition such as liver disease or malnutrition that leads to hypofibrinogenaemia (low levels).
+Very low levels may be related to decreased production due to an inherited condition such as afibrinogenaemia (no production) or hypofibrinogenaemia (low levels), or to an acquired condition such as liver disease or malnutrition.

-Acutely (that is, abruptly) low levels are often related to consumption of fibrinogen, such as may be seen with disseminated intravascular coagulation (DIC) and some cancers.
+Acutely (occurring suddenly) low levels are often related to consumption of fibrinogen, such as may be seen with disseminated intravascular coagulation (DIC).
 These conditions use up large amounts of clotting factors, leading first to inappropriate clot formation then - as levels fall - to excessive bleeding.
-Reduced fibrinogen levels may also be seen, sometimes, following large volume blood transfusions (as stored blood loses fibrinogen).
+Reduced fibrinogen levels may also be seen, sometimes, following large volume blood loss (for example after a motor vehicle accident).
 Fibrinolytic proteins that normally dissolve clots, may also reduce fibrinogen levels by both attacking fibrinogen and breaking down fibrin at an accelerated rate.

 Normal fibrinogen levels usually reflect normal clotting, but may also be seen when a person has a sufficient quantity of fibrinogen, but the fibrinogen is not functioning normally – called dysfibrinogenaemia.
 This is usually due to a rare inherited abnormality in the gene that produces fibrinogen, which leads to the production of an abnormal fibrinogen protein.
 If clinical findings suggest a fibrinogen problem, other specialised tests may be done to evaluate fibrinogen function further.

-Fibrinogen is an acute phase reactant, meaning that fibrinogen concentrations may rise sharply in any condition that causes or tissue damage.
+Fibrinogen concentrations may rise sharply in any condition that causes , tissue damage or stress, such as surgery or inflammatory illnesses.
 Elevated concentrations of fibrinogen are not specific - they do not tell the doctor the cause or location of the disturbance.
-Doctors often do not check for elevated fibrinogen levels in these situations because they expect them to be there.
+For this reason, doctors often do not check for elevated fibrinogen levels in these situations.
 Usually these elevations are temporary; returning to normal after the underlying condition has been resolved.

 Elevated levels may be seen with: